canonical/maas/docs/ipv6.rst

 You enable IPv6 networking in the same way that you enable IPv4 networking: configure a separate cluster interface for your IPv6 subnet, in addition to the one you need for your IPv4 subnet.
+The IPv6 cluster interface must define a static address range.
 Provided that you already have a functioning IPv6 network, that's all there is to it.
 The following sections will go into more detail about what is supported, what is needed, and what to do if you don't yet have a functioning IPv6 network.

 An IPv6 cluster interface can use the same network interface on the cluster controller as an existing IPv4 network interface.
 It just defines a different